fredbi/go-experiments/go-openapi/json-validation-analyzer.md

 * factorize validators whenever possible
 * be able to refactor and optimize a validator, so it becomes relatively immune to schema authoring style

-This canonical form is built while building an AST (see below).
+This canonical form is built while from the AST (see below).
 It provides a JSON schema-compatible view of the AST.

 The canonical form is required to build fast validators and is desirable (perhaps not required) to contribute to the accuracy of other aspects of model code gen.